 When the student is ready…

-Just at about the same time, artist/coach Cheryl Taves and artist/teacher Bill Porteus were premiering a new online course, Critical Discussion: Abstraction.
-12 artists would be selected to participate in a 12 week program to provide the critical feedback and discussion that could greatly enhance their development.
-It would provide an opportunity to learn more about how to talk about their art and the work of other artists.
+Just at about that time, artist/coach Cheryl Taves and artist/teacher Bill Porteus were premiering a new online course, Critical Discussion: Abstraction.
+12 artists would be selected to participate in a 12 week program to provide critical feedback and discussion that could greatly enhance their development.
+It would provide an opportunity to learn how to talk about their art and the work of other artists.
 Although I felt the program was exactly what I needed, I had doubts about being accepted into the program.
 I went out on a limb and applied anyway.
 Boy was I surprised and thrilled when I heard the news that I was accepted!

 The group meets for 3 hours every week over zoom.
-During the first week we received an explanation of how the program works and what to expect along with general administration processes.
+During the first week we received an explanation of how the program worked and what to expect along with general administration processes.
 We also got a chance to introduce ourselves, show a bit of our work and speak to what it was about.
 After our first introductory meeting I was terrified!
 I felt like the other artists in the group were way more accomplished than I was.
 I began to panic and doubt my place at the table.
 To further my anxiety, the following week, I would be one of the first to present and talk about my work.
-The demons of self doubt were let loose and were running rampant.
+The demons of self doubt were let loose and running rampant.